 PHC 4470: Health Behavior and Health Promotion (3).
-This course will introduce you to theoretical perspectives regarding health behavior, health promotion and public health as well relevant and contemporary research regarding health.
-This course will also challenge you to think critically about health behaviors as well as health policies and politics.
-Finally, this course will encourage students to engage in critical thinking, reading, writing, and discussion regarding all facets of health behavior, health promotion, and public health.
+This course will introduce you to theoretical perspectives regarding health behavior, health promotion, and public health, as well as relevant and contemporary research regarding health.
+This course will also challenge you to think critically about health behaviors, health policies, and politics.
+Finally, this course will encourage students to engage in critical thinking, reading, writing, and discussing all facets of health behavior, health promotion, and public health.

 PHC 4157: Health Policy and Society (3).
 This course introduces students to the major public health concerns currently facing the U.S. population and a variety of policies intended to address them.
-We will begin with an overview of how the American health care system works and how it compares to other health care systems across the world.
-We also will examine how issues of race, class, gender, sexuality, and age influence the availability, cost and quality of the health care individuals receive.
+We will begin with an overview of how the American healthcare system works and how it compares to other healthcare systems worldwide.
+We also will examine how issues of race, class, gender, sexuality, and age influence the availability, cost, and quality of the health care individuals receive.

 PHC 4157: Introduction to Biostatistics for Public Health (3).
-This course will introduce students to basic concepts of data analysis and statistical inference in medical and health sciences.
+This course will introduce students to basic data analysis and statistical inference concepts in medical and health sciences.
 This course will cover key areas of biostatistics, including probability, hypothesis testing, and design and analysis of medical and health studies.

 PHC 4721: Qualitative Methods in PH Practice